angular/router/docs/content/lifecycle.md

 Constructors should be lightweight.
 If you need to do a lot of work to setup a controller, consider using the [`activate`](#activate) lifecycle hook.

 ## canActivate

-Before switching to a new component, this hook runs for each active component in the app.
+Before switching to a new component, this hook runs for each component to be created in the app.
 If any of them return `false`, a rejected promise, or a promise that resolves to `false`, the navigation is cancelled.